 Huge demand for storage and data processing.

-The Apache Spark project is an umbrella for SQL (with Datasets), streaming, machine learning (pipelines) and graph processing engines built atop Spark Core.
+The Apache Spark project is an umbrella for SQL (with Datasets), streaming, machine learning (pipelines) and graph processing engines built on top of the Spark Core.
 You can run them all in a single application using a consistent API.

 Spark runs locally as well as in clusters, on-premises or in cloud.
 It runs on top of Hadoop YARN, Apache Mesos, standalone or in the cloud (Amazon EC2 or IBM Bluemix).